rust-lang/book/nostarch/chapter03.md

 so a `u8` can store numbers from 0 to 2<sup>8</sup> − 1, which equals 0 to 255.

-Additionally, the `isize` and `usize` types depend on the architecture of the computer your program is running on, which is denoted in the table as “arch”:
-64 bits if you’re on a 64-bit architecture and 32 bits if you’re on a 32-bit architecture.
+Additionally, the `isize` and `usize` types depend on the architecture of the computer your program is running on: 64 bits if you’re on a 64-bit architecture and 32 bits if you’re on a 32-bit architecture.

 You can write integer literals in any of the forms shown in Table 3-2.
 Note that number literals that can be multiple numeric types allow a type suffix,